 The University of Brighton is recruiting a national network of high quality paid Further Education mentors to support trainee teachers on the Further Forces programme in technical education.

 This website provides all the information you require to apply to become a subject specialist mentor for the Further Forces Programme.
 You can download our Further Forces Programme leaflet (pdf) for a brief summary.

-If you are a service leaver interested in the joining the Further Forces as a trainee teacher please click here.
+If you are a service leaver interested in the joining the Further Forces as a trainee teacher please visit the University of Portsmouth website.

 Led by the Education and Training Foundation, with support from Ministry of Defence, Department for Education and the Gatsby Charitable Foundation,

 to harness the technical skills from the

 The programme is delivered through a combination of northern and southern hubs operated by University of Portsmouth and the Association of Colleges and includes a national mentoring programme operated by the University of Brighton.